 All that said, I recently sat down with Mackenzie and asked her about her favorite moments in the Revolutionary City.
 Here are her top picks:

 Top 10 kids activities in Colonial Williamsburg’s Revolutionary City

-2. Visit the courthouse (when there is the least amount of people in it).
-Getting to play judge, jury, criminal, officer of the court and witness was definitely one of the highlights.
+Visit the courthouse (when there is the least amount of people in it).
+Getting to play judge, jury, criminal, an officer of the court and witness was definitely one of the highlights.

-3. The silversmith offers a great lecture, on site in his shop, about the importance of silver and silver items during this time period.
+The silversmith offers a great lecture, on-site in his shop, about the importance of silver and silver items during this time period.
 Mackenzie found it fascinating and was in awe.

-4. Eat at one of the taverns.
 We tried the two that are open in the winter and both times we had “residents” come up to our table and start very informative conversations.
 We learned new card games, new dice games, why men wear the clothes they wear, how men “flirted” with women during this time period, and the importance of music in social settings.
-For my money I’d eat dinner which I found more enjoyable than the lunch sandwiches.
+For my money, I’d eat dinner which I found more enjoyable than the lunch sandwiches.

-8. Buy a useful souvenir.
 As a child, my favorite pastime was scanning the pages of my father’s Office Depot Catalogue.
-So it should come as no surprise to me that my own child loves all types of homeschooling supplies: books, notepads, pens, etc., etc. She loved the wide variety of colonial and American history/ revolution books available to her at the Revolutionary City.
+So it should come as no surprise to me that my own child loves all types of homeschooling supplies: books, notepads, pens, etc., etc. She loved the wide variety of colonial and American history/ revolution books available to her in the Revolutionary City.
 She bought a few and left many more that look amazing.
 If you have a child who likes to read, make sure you have a special spot in your wallet for all the options available.

 And there you have it, after four full days at Colonial Williamsburg’s Revolutionary City, the kiddos favorite moments and experiences.
 She gives the whole experience a thumbs up and anxiously waits for an opportunity to return and learn much more in the area.